Isa1asN/knapsack-problem-assignment/README.md

 ## Format to run the Knapsack implementation:-
      python main.py --algorithm [algorithmType] --file [knapfile]

+algorithmType :
-algorithmType = 'hc' for hill climbing
+* 'hc' for hill climbing
 * 'sa' for simulated annealing
 * 'ga' for genetic algorithm
+Knapfile :
+* knapfile10.txt for 10 items
+* knapfile15.txt for 15 items
+* knapfile20.txt for 20 items